diasurgical/devilution/README.md

 Change it to ...
 set(SDL2_LIBRARIES "-L${SDL2_LIBDIR}  -lSDL2  -lSDL2_mixer ")

+*To Compile*

+- cd devilutionX/build
+- cmake ..
+- make

+*To Play:*

-Copy the "diablodat.mpq" from your Diablo CD to the Diablo Directory and make sure it is LOWERCASE.
+- Copy the "diablodat.mpq" from your Diablo CD to the Diablo Directory and make sure it is LOWERCASE.
-COPY THE *prealpha.mpq* from this directory TO YOUR DIABLO DIRECTORY.
+- COPY THE *prealpha.mpq* from this directory TO YOUR DIABLO DIRECTORY.

-Keep in mind please that this is still being worked on and is missing parts of UI and SoundEffects are not properly playing now.
+Keep in mind please that this is still being worked on and is missing parts of UI and Sound Effects are not properly playing now.